 Of interest among the income found during an extensive subpoena process were checks from a variety of TV production and studio companies including from Story House Productions in Washington, D.C. (the producers of the TV series 'Psychic Detectives'), New Dominion Pictures, LLC "Psy" in Suffolk, Virginia; and also Max Weissman Productions dba Departure Films, in New York City.

-Yet her own web site as of April 3, 2011 states "she is a highly respected psychic detective who has worked on over 600 unsolved cases with city, county, and state Law Enforcement Agencies in 38 states and 6 foreign countries."
-And she claims "60-70%" of her cases are directly booked by such agencies.
+Yet her own web site on April 3, 2011 stated "she is a highly respected psychic detective who has worked on over 600 unsolved cases with city, county, and state Law Enforcement Agencies in 38 states and 6 foreign countries."
+And she claimed 60 to 70% of her cases were directly booked by such agencies.
+But within weeks she changed that to 70% and also told a reporter that with some 'police agencies' in Florida it was about 90%.
+If so, where was she depositing the checks?
+Or was it simply a fantasy she created to market herself as having ties to police?

 Ultimately we may never know how much Noreen Renier has received from being entertainment "talent" and filming TV productions.
 Story House improperly failed to respond to a court ordered subpoena but information was gained from several banking sources including checks they issued to Renier.